Burgh Castle (Roman fortification): Etymology

 In Roman times Burgh Castle was apparently known as Gariannonum or Gariannum, a name that appears in a single source, the Notitia Dignitatum, a Roman Army "order of battle" from about 400 AD.
 The identification was once thought secure, but is now thought debatable by some specialists.

-Burgh is derived from the same Old English language word burh (whose dative singular and nominative/accusative plural form byrig sometimes underlies modern place-names, and which had dialectal variants including burg; it was also sometimes confused with beorh, beorg, 'mound, hill', on which see Hall 2001, 69-70).
+Burgh is derived from the same Old English language word burh (whose dative singular and nominative/accusative plural form byrig sometimes underlies modern place-names, and which had dialectal variants including burg; it was also sometimes confused with beorh, beorg, 'mound, hill'.
 The Old English word was originally used for a fortified town or proto-castle, as in Burgh Castle, and was related to the verb beorgan (cf. Dutch and German bergen), meaning "to keep, save, make secure".
 In German Burg means castle or fortress, though so many towns grew up around castles that it almost came to mean city, and is incorporated into many placenames, such as Hamburg, Flensburg and Strasbourg.

 Description

 Roman fort

 The fort is roughly rectangular, measuring (internally) approximately 205 m by 100 m.
 The walls on the north, east, and much of the south side are largely intact, standing at a height of approximately 4.6 m and measuring up to 3 m thick at the base.
 They have a core of mortared flint rubble and an external and internal facing of prepared flint and red tile or brick in alternating bands.
 Against the outer face of the walls there are six solid bastions of pear-shaped plan spaced symmetrically, two on the south wall, one each at the north-east and south-east angles, one slipped from position on the north wall, and one below the south wall where it has fallen.
 The west wall has at some time in the distant past collapsed down the underlying hillside and into what was once an estuary but is now a marsh, and nothing of it is now visible.
 Breydon Water is all that is left of the estuary this fort once overlooked.

-Coin and pottery evidence on the site indicates that the occupation of the fort dates from the mid-3rd century CE, with Roman occupation continuing up to the early 5th century CE when the integration of Roman and Saxon traditions appear.
+Coin and pottery evidence on the site indicates that the occupation of the fort dates from the mid-3rd century AD, with Roman occupation continuing up to the early 5th century AD when the integration of Roman and Saxon traditions appear.